Convert Microsoft Forms responses to Word or PDF

 Configure Word template

-In Editor, you can compose the template from scratch or upload a pre-made one.
-It’s also possible to modify the uploaded template online.
+In the Editor, you can create a template from scratch or upload an existing one.
+You can edit the uploaded template online or in Word desktop.

 Docx template

-Then upload it to the process.
+Then upload the template to the process.

 upload template file